Tiendil/blog.feeds.fun/content/posts/2024-003-december-2024-updates/en.md

 ---
-title = "Short Summary of the Last Two Months of Feeds Fun" tags = ["news", "performance"] published_at = "2024-10-12T20:00:00+00:00" seo_description = "Short summary of the last two month updates of Feeds Fun: performance improvements."
+title = "Short summary of the last two months of Feeds Fun" tags = ["news", "performance"] published_at = "2024-10-12T20:00:00+00:00" seo_description = "Short summary of the last two month updates of Feeds Fun: performance improvements."